 No, I keep all your images for up to one year after your special day.
 I will notify you to say that it’s been almost a year and I will be deleting your file to make room for others.
 This gives you the opportunity to buy in that year further prints or enlargements or extra parent albums.
 This kind of flexibility I feel is the right way to be without pushing after sales at you and also a more affordable way to keep costs to a minimum.

-Complete with FREE consultation the Bronze package covers your main ceremony and either the bridal prep or part of your reception, along with all the formal & after ceremony photographs, groups etc. This package comes with 1x photo album listed below with available options to upgrade your wedding album please contact me for more information.
+The Bronze package covers your main ceremony and either the bridal prep or part of your reception, along with all the formal & after ceremony photographs, groups etc. This package comes with all your Photos professionally edited for you, via a online digital gallery, options to include a wedding album please contact me for more information.

-includes hardback album with 26 pages and Flash Drive or Cd
+includes hardback album with 26 pages and digital downloads on all your wedding photos professionally edited.

 (This Package covers the main venue and reception, cake cutting & up to first dance)

-A Popular package if you need most of your day covered.
+A Popular package if you need the main part of your special day covered.

-Includes a A4 Hardback album up to 26 pages with options for other upgrade albums also included a Cd of your entire day in high-resolution.
+This deal Includes a A4 Hardback album up to 26 pages with options for other upgrade albums also included with all your wedding photos provided via digital download in high-resolution.

 (This Package covers the Bridal preparation, Full Ceremony, Bride & Groom shots,